indie-mirror/indienet-docs/content/site/engine/technology-stack/authentication.en.md

 The requirements for authentication are affected by the following requirements and aspects of the Indienet:

-  * Indienet sites/apps are federated personal web sites/apps, there is only a single owner that uses each site/app.
+  * Indie sites/apps are federated personal web sites/apps, there is only a single owner that uses each site/app.
 (We do not have the concept of users and we do not need usernames.)

-  * Private messages must be end-to-end encrypted (see [/engine/security](/engine/security) and [/spikes/security](/spikes/security))
+  * Private messages must be end-to-end encrypted (see [/site/engine/security](/site/engine/security) and [/other/spikes/security](/other/spikes/security))

   * Private messages must be accessible at any time in the future from the server from any authenticated client.